 - There will be 3 full contest days with the requirement that each of the 5 rivers are fished for at least a ½-day.
-The final ½-day will be by team choice, but must be one of the 5 designated stretches of water.
+The final ½-day will be a free day to rest or fish non-tournament waters.

 - The teams will have six hours on the water each day.
 Movement between waters is not included in the 6 hour total.